ebarruel/lazybook/README.md

 **Client with prefetch-npm-deps (default):** `nix develop`

-> Note that this will cd into `client`.

 **Client without prefetch-npm-deps:** `nix develop .#client`

-> Note that this will cd into `client`.

 **Server:** `nix develop .#server`

-> Note that this will cd into `server`.

 #### Client

 0. If using Nix, enter the dev shell.
-If not, `cd client`.
+1. Enter the `client` directory with `cd client`.
-1. Install dependencies with `npm i`.
+2. Install dependencies with `npm i`.
-2. Start application with `npm run dev`.
+3. Start application with `npm run dev`.
-3. Press `o` to open the app in a browser.
+4. Press `o` to open the app in a browser.

 #### Server